 --wradius: Search radius, if iterating pattern-matching with first-guess method.
+Default: 4 pixel

-Default: 4 pixel positions using the model, and a peak is searched within the specified search radius.35 Alternatively, setting --wradius = 0 means to accept the pattern-matching solution without further processing.
+If this parameter is greater than zero, the peak identification is iterated using the pattern-matching solution as a first-guess model: the wavelengths listed in the input line catalog are transformed to CCD pixel positions using the model, and a peak is searched within the specified search radius.34 Alternatively, setting --wradius = 0 means to accept the pattern-matching solution without further processing.
 Iterating the solution makes the wavelength calibration more robust, and increasing the search radius may help sometimes to recover from a bad result.
-It may happen however that the pattern-matching solution is more accurate than the one based on the iteration: this is because in the pattern-matching task peaks are identified by their being part of a pattern, while with a first-guess model each peak is identified by its vicinity to its expected position: the latter approach may lead to occasional misidentifications, and may be more negatively affected by contamination and lines blending (see also Section 10.6.1, page 144).
+It may happen however that the pattern-matching solution is more accurate than the one based on the iteration: this is because in the pattern-matching task peaks are identified by their being part of a pattern, while with a first-guess model each peak is identified by its vicinity to its expected position: the latter approach may lead to occasional misidentifications, and may be more negatively affected by contamination and lines blending (see also Section 10.6.2, page 150).